MajorFemi/alx-system_engineering-devops/0x00-shell_basics/README.md

 The eighteen script creates directories and sub-directories

 The ninteenth script list all files and directories of the current directory separated by comma

+The twentieth script creates a magic file that can be used with command file to detect school data files.
+The school data files always contain the string SCHOOL at offset 0